 Some of the institutions of the LAMC are private, some public and some hybrid.

-They are predominantly part of a large, newly formed accountable care organization, KentuckyOne, comprising over 3000 physicians and surgeons and 20 hospitals or other facilities state wide.
+They are predominantly part of a large, newly formed accountable care organization, KentuckyOne Health, comprising over 3,000 physicians and surgeons and 20 hospitals or other facilities state wide.

 The medical services and medical residency are centered at the ULH at the eastern end of Flexner Way while the robust transplant services (lung, heart, kidney, hand) and a second medical intensive care unit are centered in the Jewish hospital complex at the western end of the medical area, while the adjacent Frazier rehabilitation institute, one of the largest rehabilitation institutions in the country provides an additional resource for the program.

-The VA medical center lies 3 miles east in an adjacent suburban campus, comprises 114 beds and is reachable by car in 12 minutes.
+The Robley Rex VA Medical Center lies three (3) miles east in an adjacent suburban campus, comprises 114 beds and is reachable by car in 12 minutes.

 Overall about 8% of consults occur on weekends or nights, with each fellow and one of three faculty covering 17 weekends per year apiece.